-1. The strategic orientation, which evaluates the independence, expertise and composition of the board of directors and ensures that the board acts in the interests of all shareholders and other stakeholders and that it is able to act as an effective counterweight to management,

-2. An audit committee and an evaluation of the independence of the auditors in order to avoid conflicts of interest,

-3. Transparency around the remuneration of senior managers, enabling managers and the remuneration committee to be held to account by the shareholders, to align the

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. interests of senior management with those of the shareholders, and to focus on long-term performance,

-- 4. The share capital to ensure that all the shareholders have equal voting rights, - 5.
+- 1. The strategic orientation, which evaluates the independence, expertise and composition of the board of directors and ensures that the board acts in the interests of all shareholders and other stakeholders and that it is able to act as an effective counterweight to management, - 2.
+An audit committee and an evaluation of the independence of the auditors in order to avoid conflicts of interest, - 3.
+Transparency around the remuneration of senior managers, enabling managers and the remuneration committee to be held to account by the shareholders, to align the interests of senior management with those of the shareholders, and to focus on long-term performance, - 4.
+The share capital to ensure that all the shareholders have equal voting rights, - 5.
 Financial conduct and transparency.

-The sub-fund seeks to invest at least 75% of its total net assets in investments which have environmental and social characteristics, of which a minimum of 33% will consist of sustainable investments.
-A maximum of 25% of the total net assets of the sub-fund may be allocated to other assets as defined below.

-The investments which have environmental and social characteristics are investments which undergo Candriam's proprietary ESG analysis.
+The investments which have environmental and social characteristics are investments which undergo Candriam's proprietary ESG analysis and are eligible on the basis of their ESG rating.
 In addition, these investments must respect Candriam's exclusion policy concerning controversial activities and the normative filter.
 The investments which have E/S characteristics must demonstrate good governance practices.

 Sustainable investments are defined on the basis of Candriam's proprietary ESG analysis.
-An issuer which respects Candriam's exclusion filters is eligible as a sustainable investment on the basis of its ESG rating.
+An issuer which respects Candriam's exclusion filters is eligible as a sustainable investment on the basis of an ESG rating reflecting high sustainability standards.